 Breast calcifications are small deposits of calcium in the breast tissue.
-They often show up in mammograms and are most common in women over 50.
-Breast calcifications are typically noncancerous, or benign.
+They are typically noncancerous.
 However, some forms can occasionally indicate breast cancer.

 This article looks at the causes of breast calcifications, and we discuss what may happen if they show up on a screening test.

 Calcifications are small calcium deposits that develop in the breasts.
 They do not cause symptoms, and a doctor cannot diagnose them from a routine breast check.

 Instead, they typically appear as white dots on a mammogram, which is an X-ray of the breasts.
 Other breast scans, such as ultrasounds or MRI scans, do not show calcifications.

 Calcifications are more likely to develop after menopause.